eaguada/collective-sound/README.md

 # Collective Sound

-This is a platform that will allow new/upcoming and established music producers to sell their unlicensed / unsigned single tracks & EP's for a fixed price.
+This is a platform that allows new/upcoming and established music producers to sell their unlicensed / unsigned single tracks & EP's for a fixed price.